-Your snake can die from the knock-on effects of stress, so it’s not a health problem that you can allow to continue indefinitely.
-Pet snakes, such as corn snakes and ball pythons, become stressed due to their living environment and your actions, such as over-handling.
+Your snake can die from the knock-on effects of stress, so it’s not a health problem that you should allow to continue indefinitely.
+All pet snakes, including corn snakes and ball pythons, can become stressed due to their living environment and your unwanted actions, such as over-handling.

 A stressed snake’s body language will be different from normal.
-It may refuse to eat, rub its nose against objects, and start hissing or striking.
-The cause could be due to improper care, such as a tank that is too large with no hides or too much/little humidity (heat stress).
-Snakes also get stressed out if you handle them incorrectly or too frequently.
+It may refuse to eat, rub its nose against objects, and start hissing or strike.
+The cause will be improper care or living conditions, such as the tank is too large with no hides or there’s too much or little humidity.
+Snakes also get stressed if you handle them incorrectly or too frequently.

-That’s why you need to take steps to make your snake feel more relaxed and at ease.
-The good news is that stress in pet snakes is relatively easy to resolve.
-It’s always related to something being wrong with their care, which with some simple modifications, you can easily correct.
+That’s why you need to make your snake feels more relaxed and at ease.
+Fortunately, stress in pet snakes is relatively easy to resolve.
+It’s always related to something being wrong with their care or enclosure.

 What are the Signs of a Stressed Snake?

-- Your snake will refuse to eat, even if by their regular schedule they should be hungry.
+- Not eating.
+Your snake will refuse to eat, even if it’s feeding time.

-- Your snake will rub their nose against their enclosure, repeatedly, even if it causes them pain.
+- Nose rubbing.
+Your snake will rub its nose against the enclosure wall repeatedly, even if it causes it pain and discomfort.

-- An enclosure that’s too small or too large.
+- The enclosure is too small or large

 - If they’re ill, they’ll naturally be unhappy and stressed.

-- If you don’t handle them properly, they’ll see you as a threat.
-The same applies if you handle them too frequently.
+- If you don’t handle them properly, your snake will see you as a threat.
 Some snakes, like milk snakes, dislike being handled at all.